Hybrid discrimination strategy in quantum communication based on photon-number-resolving detectors and mesoscopic twin-beam states: Experimental setup

 \subsection{Binary noise signal}

 The experimental setup for the study of the discrimination protocol is sketched in Fig. \ref{setup}(b).
 It is equivalent to the previous one [Fig. \ref{setup}(a)] except for the additional optical elements required to generate the noise signal and to superimpose it on the signal arm of the TWB.
 The thermal noise is generated by sending picosecond pulses at 523 nm to a ground-glass disk.
 A single speckle is selected in far field by an iris 300-$\mu$m large.
 The energy of the laser beam is changed by means of a variable neutral density filter.
-In this way, it is possible to produce the two noise signals with different mean values, necessary to encode the logical bits 0 and 1, that can be superimposed in an alternative way to the portion of TWB sent to Bob.
+In this way, it is possible to produce the two noise signals with different mean values, necessary to encode the logical bits 0 and 1, that can be superimposed in an alternative way on the portion of TWB sent to Bob.
 In the present study, we superimpose the noise signals in post-processing [see the dashed line in Fig.~\ref{setup}(b)], following a similar procedure already adopted in \cite{perina,pla23} to merge the data corresponding to TWB states and those corresponding to noise signals.
-The practical implementation of the communication channel based on TWB is obtained by inserting some optical elements that increase its length and introduce some losses.
+In a practical realization of the protocol, the superposition of one of the two noise signals on the signal arm of TWB could represent a critical point.
+In fact, even though an imperfect overlap, due for instance to mode matching, could be included in the expression in Eq.~(\ref{noisylossyR}), its presence could make the two signals more distinguishable, thus degrading the security of the protocol \cite{usenko0}.
+However, it has been demonstrated that this issue could be mitigated through the use of a homodyne scheme with a strong local oscillator \cite{usenko1} or by employing non-Gaussian modulations \cite{usenko2}.
+Moreover, superimposing two beams by means of optical elements, such as beam splitters and dichroic mirrors, could introduce further losses, because both the signal of TWB and the thermal states could be attenuated.
+However, this effect is not particularly detrimental since it can be included in the parameter $t$ for the TWB and would act in the same way for the two thermal states at different mean values.
+To take into account the role played by $t < 1$ in the practical implementation of the communication channel based on TWB, we decide to insert in the setup some optical elements that increase its length and introduce some losses.
 Despite the latter, nonclassical correlations can still be detected by Bob, thus enabling the devised communication protocol.